-I am Professor and Associate Department Head of Electrical and Computer Engineering at Carnegie Mellon University.
+I am a Professor of Electrical and Computer Engineering at Carnegie Mellon University.
 (My official webpage.)
 My research interests include computer architecture, reconfigurable computing and high-level hardware description and synthesis.
-I am affiliated with CALCM and CSSI.
 I received my Ph.D. in EECS from MIT in 2000 (S.M., 1994).
 I received my B.S. in EECS from UC Berkeley in 1992.
 I am an IEEE Fellow.

 For Spring 2017, I am teaching ECE 18-447: Introduction to Computer Architecture.
 I will again teach ECE 18-643: Reconfigurable Logic - Technology, Architecture and Applications in Fall 2017.
 (Other courses I taught.)